Double-faced Cards

 Last updated

-If a transformed double-face card has a different type than the type on the default side that would change the rules about which zone it would be moved to; it would move to the zone corresponding with the appropriate rules applied to the default side of the card.
+If a transformed double-face card has a different type than the type on the default side that would change the rules about which zone it would be moved to, it would move to the zone corresponding with the appropriate rules applied to the default side of the card.

-If a player has knowledge permissions associated with a double-faced card (i.e. that card is either public or private to that player) they may examine either side of the card by flipping it.
+If a player has knowledge permissions associated with a double-faced card (i.e., that card is either public or private to that player) they may examine either side of the card by flipping it.

 Flipping it in this way will not be considered a transformation.

-If a double-faced card is copied, only the characteristics of the present side are copied.
-E.g. if a card copies the characteristics of a transformed card, the copy will share the characteristics of that card in its transformed state.
+If a card copies the characteristics of a transformed card, the copy will share the characteristics of that card in its transformed state.

 Copies of transformed cards cannot themselves transform.
 If a player attempts to transform a copy of a card that is either transformed or can be transformed, nothing will happen, and the action is skipped.
 Any costs paid will not be "refunded."